 The next section of the trail was probably my favourite.
 At times feeling like hiking through a jungle of vegetation, and others on open sections where the immense drop was all too obvious, the landscape and flora were just incredible.
 The surrounding mountains rolled away into the distance, all green with thick vegetation, and the clouds danced around the summits.
 Reaching one viewpoint in particular, we were all mesmerised by the scene in front of us.
 The size of the mountains were spectacular, and it made me feel so small and insignificant, and I was so giddy to be there in such a place.
 The giddiness was to get even worse when we came across our final campsite.
 Sitting above the ruins of Phuyupatamarka at >12,000 ft (3657 m), the campsite was spread out across the varying tiers of the summit, spanning out onto the varying precipices.
 I adored this campsite.
 The view was phenomenal, there were small walks spanning out in all directions to reach different viewpoints with alternate perspectives, and in the morning on the fourth day, we awoke above the cloud base.
 Our whole group wandered round that morning, camera on standby, taking photos left right and centre, excitedly chatting about the sight below us, of the morning shadows creeping over the neighbouring mountains, and the cloud base that lay beneath us.

 That morning, we said goodbye to our porters who had, without word of complaint, carried our belongings, tents and cooking equipment, up and down the trail like a mountain goat.
 We would get one last hearty meal from them further down the trail, but other than that, they were heading home to meet the next batch of hikers.
 We posed for a ‘team’ photograph before setting off.
 Descending down the steep steps past the ruins, we passed through the cloud and out the other side.
 The final day’s trek was a dawdle compared to the rest.
 For the most part descending, surrounded by jungle, we passed through an Inca tunnel, carved out of rock.
 Passing more ruins, we eventually hit the fork which leads to Winay Wayna.
 It is mainly a deep slope of agricultural terraces, but the view from the doorway looks down over the Urubamba river, our first sighting of it since we had left KM 82 a few days before.
 Heading back onto the main trail, we continued for a few more miles until we reached the steep steps towards Intipunku, the Sun Gate.
 Crawling up on hands and knees, I was more than relieved to reach the top, and was quickly rewarded by stepping through the sun gate, and glancing Macchu Picchu below.
 I was ecstatic and again giddy with joy.
 I had wanted to do the Inca trail for about 3 years, and here I was finally looking down on it with just a short hike to go before I’d be on the hallowed ground.
 What irritated me, and burst the bubble slightly, was the windy road up the hillside from the valley floor with the buses visible, crawling round the bends.
 Here was another major historical site being ruined by tourism.
 Slightly hypocritical since I too was there for touristic reasons, and I too was impacting on the environment by hiking along the heavily-used trails, but it irked me to see all the lazy (or possibly infirm) people being deposited at the ‘front door’ without having had to break out in a sweat.
-I felt self-conscious walking amongst them, dirty and smelly from the trail.
+I felt self-conscious walking among them, dirty and smelly from the trail.
 I was triumphant, but it was marred slightly by the mass of people that swarmed over the site like flies.

 After a brief wander round the upper terraces overlooking the main site, we ourselves boarded the bus to head down to Aguas Calientes where we could enjoy our first shower in 4 days.
 Unfortunately, the hot water didn’t last long enough for us all to enjoy it equally.
 After a quick wander round the tacky tourist shops, we headed out for dinner to celebrate.
 The alcohol was flowing, but as I had spent the whole holiday on antibiotics, I hadn’t touched a drop, favouring instead the neon Inca Cola.
 Even our guide was getting merry, and after a few hours, the group split up, and I headed back to the hotel whilst the others stayed out on the town.
 It was to be an early rise in the morning to get back up to Macchu Picchu to watch the sun rise.
 Awakening on time, and waiting in the lobby of the hotel, our group slowly convened, minus the guide and one other.
 Stories abounded of the guide’s behaviour in the night, and it turned out that he had got locked out of the hotel, and had drunkenly smashed in the window in order to get back in.
 The hotel manager was not impressed, and our guide himself, was rather sheepish when he eventually appeared.
 Heading back up to the historical site, there followed one of the worst guided tours I’ve ever been on.
 Normally so informative, he was in such a hungover state, that his musings were garbled, disjointed and brief.
 I was finding it hard to hide my annoyance.
 More than once I thought out loud about the fact that I had waited 3 years to get there, and my guide wasn’t sober enough to do his job properly.